 Emily Bird - Taylor & Francis @emrbird

 Development of a scheme whereby young people from traditionally underrepresented groups are invited to learn about the sector, inviting all academic publishers to participate.
 Publishers would sponsor and host groups for a day of education and discussion around academic publishing, showcasing the different roles available and the skills needed in the various entry level roles.
-Further details on how to sign up are available here: https://www.uksg.org/research/reachpublishing
+The project was launched on the 8th June 2020 - details here

 Sotiria Kal - UCL Publishing Graduate @Word_Alchemy